 It is not easy to get a tattoo removed.
-However, if you decide you no longer want your tattoo, you can opt for laser removal.
-Some alternatives to laser removal include dermabrasion, chemical peels, excision, and cryosurgery, but these methods are much less common and can also be quite painful.
+However, if you decide you no longer want your tattoo, you can opt for laser removal which is the best method available.

 A physician or laser specialist will pass laser energy through your outer skin to target the tattoo ink beneath the epidermis.
 The strong effect of laser energy will fragment the ink into smaller components, allowing the ink to be absorbed by the body naturally and broken down like any other outside substance or chemical.
 Your tattoo looks like art, but through the lens of science, it is nothing more than a big cluster of pigmented skin cells called chromophores, embedded forever in your body’s protective layer.
 When the laser breaking up the chromophores on the very outer surface of your skin, the scavenger cells in the deeper dermis layer under your skin will remove the chromophores from your body through the natural toxin removal process, the same way your body treats any other foreign invader.

-The permanency of your ink will mean that it can take up to 18 months to complete the treatment sessions for your tattoo removal.
+The permanency of your tattoo will mean that it can take up to 18 months to complete the treatment sessions for your tattoo removal.
 But this is only an estimate.
-Unfortunately, the number of sessions that will be required cannot be approximated during your initial consultation or when you commit to begin your treatment.
+Unfortunately, the number of sessions that will be required cannot be approximated during your initial consultation or when you begin your treatment.
 Most technicians will tell you that your removal will require six to ten treatments.
 It is possible for a successful removal to take six to ten sessions, but this number could realistically be much, much higher.

 You should also note the time in between treatments.
 You cannot simply have one treatment after another.
-Applying a laser treatment again too soon after the last will increase the risk of gruesome health consequences like skin irritation, blistering, and open wounds prone to infection.
+Applying a laser treatment again too soon after the last one will increase the risk of gruesome health consequences like skin irritation, blistering, and open wounds prone to infection.
 The average time between sessions is four to six weeks, but, as always, everyone’s body is different.
 Usually, experts recommend about eight weeks as a minimum waiting time in between treatment sessions.
 If patients experience any side effects that could put their skin in danger, the waiting time is usually increased.